astropy/SPISEA/docs/make_cluster.rst

   # Define the IMF.
 Here we'll use a broken
   # power-law with the parameters from
-  # Kroupa et al. (2001, MNRAS, 322, 231).
+  # Kroupa et al. (2001, MNRAS, 322, 231),
-  # Note that multiplicity is an input for the IMF object.
+  # using the multiplicity we defined previously
   massLimits = np.array([0.08, 0.5, 1, 120]) # mass segments
   powers = np.array([-1.3, -2.3, -2.3]) # power-law exponents
   my_imf = imf.IMF_broken_powerlaw(massLimits, powers,